MelanieTschiersch/RedundantPrefrontalHemispheres/README.md

 The environment is compatible with both, data analysis and model simulations.

 ### Repository structure:
+- **Folders**: Folders contain the available code for each figure.
-- **Jupyter notebooks**: Notebooks named FigureX.ipynb replicate specific figures (i.e. Figure1.ipynb replicates Figure 1 of the main manuscript).
-These notebooks create figures directly, using preprocessed data and simulation results.
+- **Jupyter notebooks**: Notebooks replicate panels of specific figures.
+The notebooks create figures directly, using preprocessed data and simulation results.
-- **Python scripts**: Scripts are prefixed by matching figure number.
-Scripts contain more computationally expensive preprocessing steps or simulations
+- **Python scripts**: Scripts contain more computationally expensive preprocessing steps or simulations.

 ### Notes
 While the notebooks should run as-is (once the data is available), some files assume a specific folder structure and data location, which will be clarified once the dataset is released.